DataFire/Integrations/integrations/generated/azure_trafficmanager/README.md

   * dnsConfig [DnsConfig](#dnsconfig)
   * endpoints `array`: The list of endpoints in the Traffic Manager profile.
     * items [Endpoint](#endpoint)
+  * maxReturn `integer`: Maximum number of endpoints to be returned for MultiValue routing type.
   * monitorConfig [MonitorConfig](#monitorconfig)
   * profileStatus `string` (values: Enabled, Disabled): The status of the Traffic Manager profile.
-  * trafficRoutingMethod `string` (values: Performance, Priority, Weighted, Geographic): The traffic routing method of the Traffic Manager profile.
+  * trafficRoutingMethod `string` (values: Performance, Priority, Weighted, Geographic, MultiValue, Subnet): The traffic routing method of the Traffic Manager profile.
+  * trafficViewEnrollmentStatus `string` (values: Enabled, Disabled): Indicates whether Traffic View is 'Enabled' or 'Disabled' for the Traffic Manager profile.
+Null, indicates 'Disabled'.
+Enabling this feature will increase the cost of the Traffic Manage profile.

 ### ProxyResource
 * ProxyResource: The resource model definition for a ARM proxy resource.
 It will have everything other than required location and tags
   * id `string`: Fully qualified resource Id for the resource.
 Ex - /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Network/trafficManagerProfiles/{resourceName}
   * name `string`: The name of the resource
   * type `string`: The type of the resource.
-Ex- Microsoft.Network/trafficmanagerProfiles.
+Ex- Microsoft.Network/trafficManagerProfiles.

+### QueryExperience
+* QueryExperience `object`: Class representing a Traffic Manager HeatMap query experience properties.
+  * endpointId **required** `integer`: The id of the endpoint from the 'endpoints' array which these queries were routed to.
+  * latency `number`: The latency experienced by queries originating from this location.
+  * queryCount **required** `integer`: The number of queries originating from this location.

 ### Region
 * Region `object`: Class representing a region in the Geographic hierarchy used with the Geographic traffic routing method.